moby/moby/docs/sources/examples/running_redis_service.md

     DB_PORT_6379_TCP_ADDR=172.17.0.33
     DB_PORT_6379_TCP_PROTO=tcp

-We can see that we’ve got a small list of environment variables prefixed with `DB`.
+We can see that we've got a small list of environment variables prefixed with `DB`.
 The `DB` comes from the link alias specified when we launched the container.
-Let’s use the `DB_PORT_6379_TCP_ADDR` variable to connect to our Redis container.
+Let's use the `DB_PORT_6379_TCP_ADDR` variable to connect to our Redis container.

     redis-cli -h $DB_PORT_6379_TCP_ADDR
     redis 172.17.0.33:6379>